InstrumentsLearn

 2. Mountain Dulcimer

-To play one, the musician lies it flat on their lap and they then press the strings down with their left hand while either plucking or strumming the strings with their right.
+To play one, the musician lays it flat on their lap and then presses the strings down with their left hand while either plucking or strumming the strings with their right.

-You might have heard Joni Mitchell play the dulcimer on her song “A Case Of You“.
+You might have heard Joni Mitchell play the dulcimer in her song “A Case of You.”

 3. Banjo

-The first name given to this instrument was the “strum-strump” in 1687 when it first came to American on the slave ships from Africa.
+The first name given to this instrument was the “strum-strump” in 1687 when it first came to America on slave ships from Africa.
 It eventually made its way up to Appalachia in the 18th century.

 Since then, it’s become synonymous with Appalachia and was commonly found alongside a fiddle in early Appalachian bands.